ryanehamil/dotfiles/README.md

-# dotfiles
+# Personal Dotfiles and Scripts
-Collection of personal dotfiles.
+This is a collection of personal configuration files.
+This will be changing quite frequently.
+Use at your own risk.